 Why face-to-face time is important for teachers and students

 - John A. C. Hattie and Gregory M. Donoghue, "Learning Strategies: A Synthesis and Conceptual Model," Nature, Science of Learning 1 (August 10, 2016): 16013 https://doi.org/10.1038/npjscilearn.2016.13

 Why is Mount Vernon implements a modular schedule?

 Mount Vernon’s new strategic plan MVx calls for engaging students in deeper learning and adapting to their curiosities and passions through inquiry-based approaches.
 Drawing from research in neuroscience and human development, the schedule supports and optimizes how students learn best.

-How will the new format benefit Mount Vernon students?
-Upper School students will:
+How the format benefits Mount Vernon students?

 - Gain more concentrated time to study topics in-depth

 - Have fewer courses to manage at a time